rogersmark/mls-api/README.md

 to add the necessary tables to your database.

+### Alternate Installation

+While the `mls_api` project can be installed and added to your existing Django project, you can also use the Django project included in this repo.
+To do that you'll simply want to do the following:

+* Clone this repo: `git clone https://github.com/f4nt/mls-api`
+* `cd` into the `mls-api` directory
+* Make use of the `manage.py` file like you would with any Django project, such as running the `scrape_game` command below.

 ### Scraper Usage

 This app includes a management command that will parse stats from the MLSSoccer.com